seabourne/nxus-help-topics/introduction.md

 `Beacon` object in the context of a web page.

 Alternatively, the Help Topics module defines a `helpscout` partial that you can render to provide the embed code.
-It goes at the end of the page `<body>...</body>` element.
+Place it at the end of the contents of the page `<body>...</body>` element.
 You'll need to define the `beaconKey` configuration parameter to use this.

     <%- render('helpscout') %>